josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 fragment function in Godot is to set up different material properties and let Godot handle the rest.
 In order to provide even more flexibility, Godot also provides things called render modes.
-Render modes are set at the top of the shader, directly below shader_type, and they specify what sort of functionality you want the built-in aspects of the shader to have.
+Render modes are set at the top of the shader, directly below `shader_type`, and they specify what sort of functionality you want the built-in aspects of the shader to have.

-For example, if you do not want to have lights affect an object, set the render mode to unshaded:
+For example, if you do not want to have lights affect an object, set the render mode to `unshaded`:

 ```
 render_mode unshaded;